Skip to main content

 • AfterCallWorkEvent.
-The event is triggered when a user finishes after-call work by applying a wrap-up.
+The event is triggered when a human agent finishes after-call work by applying a wrap-up.

 • UserEndEvent.
 The event is triggered when a user or human agent session ends, indicating that the interaction has been completed.
 Cognigy.AI uses this event to detect when a session ends, which helps avoid prematurely wrapping up the chat in the middle of a transfer or after receiving an AfterCallWorkEvent event.